AlexPikalov/cdrs/README.md

 #### Create Query:

 Creating new table could be performed via `session.query`.
-In case of success method return Schema Change frame that contains Change Type, Target and options that contain namespace and a name of created table.
+In case of success method returns Schema Change frame that contains Change Type, Target and options that contain namespace and a name of newly created table.

 ```rust
 use std::default::Default;